 Simple church is well…simple.
 We are a church led by bi-vocational pastors and volunteers and we are the church together.

-We take a different approach to being the church.
 We worship together each week as a small, multi-generational and family inclusive community.
-Children above nursery age join us during our worship service [please note: right now due to covid-19 we are not offering a nursery, families are encouraged to all join the service together] and participate in and contribute to our time together.
+Children join us during our worship service and participate in and contribute to our time together.
+Blending the generations each week is something we have come to greatly value.
 Our time together can often feel more like a family living room-with some noise and bustle just like at home, but we’ve found that God does beautiful things with this mixture of ages and stages of life all in one room.

 You won’t find a lot of traditional church programming or attempts at being entertaining at our church, but you will find elders and a church family who are seriously seeking to be students of Jesus, learning how to live life with God in all the details of daily living.

 More than anything we seek to become people who are transformed from the inside out into the character of Jesus.
-Since this happens through training and not by willpower or trying harder, we are intentionally simple in order to create space where we can place ourselves before God to learn to receive His grace (action) in our lives.
+Since this happens through training and not by willpower or trying harder, we are intentionally simple in order to create space where we can place ourselves before God without any need to pretend or look ‘right’ to learn to receive His grace (action) in our lives.

 If something different is what you are looking for or needing, we’d love to have you join us.